daizutabi/pheasant/docs/docs/images.md

 ## Bokeh

 You can embed [Bokeh](https://bokeh.pydata.org/en/latest/)'s plots into MkDocs HTML documents.
-Following [User Guide "Embedding Plots and Apps"](https://bokeh.pydata.org/en/latest/docs/user_guide/embed.html) from the official Bokeh documents, Pheasant automatically adds extra shtysheets and javascript in HTML `<head>` tag for you, so you don't need to configure your `mkdocs.yml` manually.
+Following [User Guide "Embedding Plots and Apps"](https://bokeh.pydata.org/en/latest/docs/user_guide/embed.html) from the official Bokeh documents, Pheasant automatically adds extra stylesheet and javascript in HTML `<head>` tag.
+You don't need to configure `extra_css` and `extra_javascript` in your `mkdocs.yml` manually.

-In order to embed plots in your documents, `bokeh.embed.components` function can be used.
+In order to embed plots in your document, `bokeh.embed.components` function can be used.
 This function returns `<script>`  and `<div>` tags in HTML format.
 For example:

 ```python
 from bokeh.plotting import figure